dimakor/endoview/README.md

 1. The PySimpleGUI Organization for fantastic GUI package
 2. Python Endomondo API author (https://github.com/yannickcarer/endomondo-export)

-Limitations:
+Known Issues:
-1. Remove all emojis from notes and comments due to tkinter bug
+1. Endoview will remove all emojis from notes and comments due to tkinter bug
+2. Windows Defender could limit writing permissions for Endoview so it should be whitelisted.
+Press corresponding notification and allow writing